Azure/blackbelt-aks-hackfest/labs/day1-labs/00-lab-environment.md

          Publisher: Rogue Wave Software

-         NSG Rule: Allow inbound on SSH port
+         NSG Rule: Allow inbound on SSH port (22)

+         Public IP: Yes

+         Authentication: Provide a strong password or use public-key authentication(recommended) for your Jumpbox because it's accessible publicly.

     4. After the CentOS jumbbox is provisioned in Azure, you can connect to it using SSH (PuTTY or MobaXTerm - or nativly using the "ssh" command in PowerShell)
     **Verify that Auto-Shutdown has been disabled for this VM**
-    5. Connect to your newly created jumpbox
+    5. Connect to your newly created jumpbox on the Public IP
     6. Goto [**Jumpbox Setup**](/labs/helper-files/jumpbox-setup.md) to install the required software

 * Setup Azure Cloud Shell: